invfin/frontend/README.md

 Make it usable so I can tweak some text when I go into one and it's a mess.
 Allow quick and easy fixes.
 - [ ] Add terms correction

+LEt's hope that it will make people want to contribute more
+- [ ] Add share buttons and contributors section

 Can be delayed until a real need occurs.
 - [ ] Auth, hide and show routes and paths depending if the users is admin and/or logged in